poyrazkoca/Poyraz-Koca-Resume/README.md

-This is my current cv as a Junior Software Engineeer
+This is my current resume as a Junior Software Engineeer.